End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Experimental Settings

 \subsection{Dataset}

-We evaluate our proposed system on the modified MultiWOZ 2.1 \cite{kim2020beyond} dataset, where crowd-sourcing workers are hired to insert additional turns into the original MultiWOZ dialogs.
-Each newly inserted turn involves unstructured knowledge in one of the four domains (restaurant, hotel, taxi, train), and is annotated with its relevant document.
-All documents are characterized by different domains and entities in an additional document base.
-We fuse the document base and the original MultiWOZ database via their shared domains and entities, to get our semi-structured knowledge base.
-Noting that the other three MultiWOZ domains (attraction, hospital, police) are not involved in the unstructured documents.\footnote{See Appendix \ref{statistics} for details of data statistics.}
+We evaluate our proposed system on a modified version of MultiWOZ 2.1 dataset, abbreviated as Mod-MultiWOZ 2.1, which is developed based on the DSTC9 Track1 \cite{kim2020beyond} dataset and the original MultiWOZ 2.1 \cite{eric2020multiwoz} dataset.
+In DSTC9 Track1 dataset, crowd-sourcing workers are hired to insert additional turns into the original MultiWOZ dialogs.
+Each newly inserted turn involves unstructured knowledge, represented as a relevant document annotated with it.
+All documents are characterized by different MultiWOZ domains and entities in an additional document base.
+We combine the DSTC9 Track1 dataset with the original MultiWOZ 2.1 to build our Mod-MultiWOZ 2.1 dataset, in detail: \begin{itemize} \item We fuse the unstructured document base of DSTC9 Track1 dataset and the structured database of original MultiWOZ 2.1 dataset, to get our semi-structured knowledge base.
+Specifically, for domains restaurant and hotel, we gather documents that belong to the same entity and link them to the database entry whose \textit{name} attribute matches the entity name.
+While for domains train and taxi, all documents belong to the same wildcard entity “*”, so we just link them to every database entry in the same domain.
+Note that the other three MultiWOZ domains (attraction, hospital and police) are not involved in the document base, so database entries in these three domains are not linked to any document. \item We recover the belief state labels which are not originally provided in the DSTC9 Track1 dataset.
+Specifically, we match the concatenation of utterances of each DSTC9 Track1 dialog with that of each original MultiWOZ 2.1 dialog.
+Each DSTC9 Track1 dialog is paired with its best-matched dialog in original MultiWOZ 2.1, where the belief state labels can be found and recovered. \item We split the training, development and test sets according to the original MultiWOZ 2.1, which is different from the data split in DSTC9 Track1.\footnote{See Appendix C for details of data statistics.} \end{itemize}